Lebanese army battles gunmen at Syria border, 16 killed

 Perennial tensions between politicians have been worsened by Syria's war.
 Lebanon has been without a president since May because lawmakers have been unable to settle on a candidate suitable to both its main Sunni and Shi'ite-led factions.

-In a statement on its Twitter account, the United States embassy condemned the attack and said "dissociation" was Lebanon's best defence against regional conflict.
+In a statement on its Twitter account, the United States embassy condemned the attack and said "dissociation" was Lebanon's best defense against regional conflict.

 (Additional reporting by Laila Bassam; Editing by Gareth Jones, David Evans and Leslie Adler)